tpavlek/tpavlek-me/source/_posts/2016-09-28-a-quick-stop-in-idaho.md

 comes to a complete stop, it takes much longer for that cyclist to return up to their travel speed again, impeding all traffic behind him or her significantly.

-Consider teh following video produced in Oregon when they were debating passing an Idaho Stop law:
+Consider the following video produced in Oregon when they were debating passing an Idaho Stop law:

 <div style="text-align:center;">
     <iframe src="https://player.vimeo.com/video/4140910" width="640" height="368" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

+What about red lights?
+This is where most people tend to lose it, but consider for a moment: traffic planning already understands that clearing cyclists ahead of traffic before it proceeds through an intersection is an advantageous and positive strategy.
+It reduces conflicts and collisions in intersections.
+So, would it not make sense for a cyclist to come to a complete stop at a red light and, if safe, clear the way so traffic behind them can proceed.
+We're already planning on installing bike-phased signals in intersections downtown - cyclists treating red lights as stop signs is another logical extension of that, without additional infrastructure.

+We've already installed Bike Boxes to accomplish a similar goal.

+{% include 'image.html.twig' with { "name":"bike-box.jpg","caption":"I'm confident many drivers that see cyclists cut in front of them in Bike Boxes think a law is being broken" } %}

 Yes, Idaho Stopping is *unfair*, it doesn't treat all modes *equally*.
 But it plays to the strengths of each mode of transportation, and I can see it becoming a valuable part of ensuring that **all modes** get where they're going quickly and